fangq/mmc/mmc/trunk/README.txt

 instruction to fix your compiler settings or install the missing libraries.

+A special note for Mac OS users: you need to install gcc-4.{4,5,6}
+from MacPorts in order to compile MMC.
+The default gcc (4.2) installed by Xcode 3.x does not support thread-local storage.
+Once download and install MacPorts from www.macports.org, you can install gcc by

+  sudo port install mp-gcc44

+Then add /opt/local/bin to your $PATH variable.
+The compilation command for MMC is

+  make ssemath -f makefile_sfmt CC=gcc-mp-4.4

 After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to your search path.
 To do so, you should modify your PATH environment variable.
 Detailed instructions can be found at [5].